 What is Moderate Consumption?

-Thus, a moderate amount was reported as being from 0.29 of an ounce (8.1 grams) to 2 ounces (56.7 grams) a day.
+Thus, a moderate amount was reported as being from 0.29 oz.
+(8.1 grams) to 2 oz.
+(56.7 grams) a day.
 In terms of Ross Chocolate bars, that is a range from one-quarter of a bar (about two “squares”) to almost 1 and two-third bars a day.
 In terms of our minis, that’s a range of 1 and one-third mini to 9 and one-third minis a day.

-Because our chocolate is No Sugar Added and is lower in fat than many other chocolate products and high in fibre, it is better for you (particularly your blood sugars) than regular chocolate.
-However, we urge you to be thoughtful when determining what a moderate of chocolate is for you.
+Because our chocolate is Sugar Free (No Sugar Added), is lower in fat than many other chocolates, and is high in fibre, it is better for you (particularly your blood sugars) than regular chocolate.
+However, we urge you to be thoughtful when determining what a moderate amount of chocolate is for you.